Romney birth certificate remark rekindles Obama controversy

 "Governor Romney's decision to directly enlist himself in the birther movement should give pause to any rational voter across America," Obama campaign spokesman Ben LaBolt said.

-Romney's comments came as Republicans prepared for Monday's opening of a four-day convention that will formally nominate him for president, and were the latest detour from his central argument that Americans need a change from Obama's economic leadership.
+Romney's comments came as Republicans geared up for Monday's opening of a four-day nominating convention, and were the latest detour from his central argument that Americans need a change from Obama's economic leadership.

-Brushing the comment off as a joke, the former Massachusetts governor said he did not believe the birther theories.

-"I've said throughout the campaign and before, there's no question about where he was born.
-He was born in the U.S. This was fun about us, and coming home.
-And humor, you know -- we've got to have a little humor in a campaign," Romney told CBS News.

 'BIG BUSINESS IS FINE'